What is a Breast Lift?

-First, you need to undergo a full medical evaluation from a certified, experienced surgeon and schedule a mammogram.
+First, you need to undergo a medical evaluation from a certified, experienced surgeon and schedule a mammogram.
 It is also imperative to quit using tobacco products, anti-inflammatory medications, and certain supplements for several weeks before and after your procedure.

 Will breast lift surgery make my breasts larger?

 Breast lift surgery is designed to address sagging tissue and restore the breasts to a perky and lifted position.
-They may appear smaller after surgery, but they remain about the same volume.
+They may appear smaller after surgery because the tissues are condensed and tightened, but they remain about the same volume.

 Patients who want to increase their breast size may want to consider a breast lift with implants to achieve their desired results.